-• One of the more important observations from the literature is the idea that asking the model for its "Chain of Thought" reasoning for giving an answer makes it give a better answer: https://arxiv.org/abs/2201.11903 e.g. If John has 5 pears, then eats 2, and buys 5 more, then gives 3 to his friend, how many pears does he have?
-(Add: Let's think step-by-step.); show with text-davinci-003.
-Note that GPT-4 doesn't need this, but for harder things it may help.
+One of the more important observations from the literature is the idea that asking the model for its "Chain of Thought" reasoning for giving an answer makes it give a better answer: https://arxiv.org/abs/2201.11903 e.g. If John has 5 pears, then eats 2, and buys 5 more, then gives 3 to his friend, how many pears does he have?
+(Add: Let's think step-by-step.); Note that GPT-4 doesn't seem to need this, nor does GPT-40; GPT-401 goes even farther, and automatically cycles through the output and tries to improve it, in a built-in agentic approach.